The 20 Best Nonalcoholic Steatohepatitis (NASH) Doctors Near Me in Baltimore, MD

 English, Urdu

 Dr. Atif Zaheer is a Professor of Radiology and Radiological science at Johns Hopkins University School of Medicine, as well as the director of the Cross-Sectional Body Imaging Fellowship program.
 Dr. Zaheer practices at the Johns Hopkins Hospital in Baltimore, MD.
 Dr. Zaheer earned his medical degree from the Aga Khan University.
 He completed a residency in diagnostic radiology at Beth Israel Deaconess Medical Center/Harvard Medical School, followed by a fellowship in abdominal imaging and interventional radiology at Brigham and Women’s Hospital/Harvard Medical School.
 Dr. Zaheer is also the medical director of the e-Radiology learning program at Johns Hopkins, which provides radiology residents and practicing radiologists around the world with a lecture series designed to address core knowledge of normal anatomy, pathology and background physics required for successful practice of the field.
 Dr. Zaheer is clinically active in cross-sectional imaging of the body using CT, MRI and Ultrasound and is also involved in multidisciplinary conferences for pancreas, liver and rectal cancer imaging.
 His research interests include imaging of tumors and inflammatory disorders of the pancreas and is considered a leader in pancreatic imaging.
-He is the associate editor of the journal Abdominal Radiology and actively participates in clinical trials, publishes scientific articles, authors books on pancreatic and gastrointestinal imaging, and gives talks at national and international conferences. .
-His top areas of expertise are Muscle Invasive Bladder Cancer, Pancreatic Ductal Adenocarcinoma, Pancreas Divisum, Pancreaticoduodenectomy, and Pancreatectomy.
+He is the associate editor of the journal Abdominal Radiology and actively participates in clinical trials, publishes scientific articles, authors books on pancreatic and gastrointestinal imaging, and gives talks at national and international conferences.
+Dr. Zaheer is rated as undefined provider by MediFind in the treatment of Nonalcoholic Steatohepatitis (NASH).
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Muscle Invasive Bladder Cancer, Pancreatic Ductal Adenocarcinoma, Pancreas Divisum, Pancreaticoduodenectomy, and Pancreatectomy.
+Dr. Zaheer is board certified in American Board Of Radiology.

 The Johns Hopkins Hospital